 Whether your ex reaching out is a good thing or not depends on your goals.
 If you're trying to move on, the last thing you want is to hear from your ex.
 However, if you're hopeful about getting back together, hearing from them is a great sign.

 Pay attention to how your ex reaches out.
 If they say hurtful things or make threats, you may need to keep your distance a little longer.
-If they're being friendly, they might be looking for a way to get back into your good books.
+If your ex compliments you and acts friendly, they might be looking for a way to get back into your good books.
 They may also be trying to show you that they've changed.

 So, if your ex texts, be on the lookout for: